input-output-hk/jormungandr/doc/advanced/03_starting_genesis_praos_blockchain.md

 ### Starting the node

-Now, for starting the node and be able to generate new blocks, you have to put your pool's private keys and id in a file and start the node with the `--secret filename` parameter.
+Now, to start the node and be able to generate new blocks, you have to put your pool's private keys and id in a file and start the node with the `--secret filename` parameter.

 ---